Naomi Wolf

-Childhood and education
+Early life and education

-Wolf was born in San Francisco, to a Jewish family.
+Naomi Rebekah Wolf was born in 1962 in San Francisco, California, to a Jewish family.
 Her mother is Deborah Goleman Wolf, an anthropologist and the author of The Lesbian Community.
 Her father was Leonard Wolf, a Romanian-born scholar of gothic horror novels, faculty member at San Francisco State University, and Yiddish translator.
 Leonard Wolf died from Parkinson's disease on March 20, 2019.
 Wolf has a brother, Aaron, and a half-brother, Julius, from her father's earlier relationship; it remained a secret until Wolf was in her 30s.
-She attended Lowell High School and debated in regional speech tournaments as a member of the Lowell Forensic Society.

-Wolf attended Yale University, receiving her Bachelor of Arts in English literature in 1984.
-From 1985 to 1987, she was a Rhodes Scholar at New College, Oxford.
-Wolf's initial period at Oxford University was difficult as she experienced "raw sexism, overt snobbery and casual antisemitism".
+Wolf attended Lowell High School and debated in regional speech tournaments as a member of the Lowell Forensic Society.
+She attended Yale University, receiving her Bachelor of Arts in English literature in 1984.
+From 1985 to 1987, she was a Rhodes Scholar at New College, University of Oxford.
+Wolf's initial period at Oxford University was difficult, as she experienced "raw sexism, overt snobbery and casual antisemitism".
 Her writing became so personal and subjective that her tutor advised against submitting her doctoral thesis.
 Wolf told interviewer Rachel Cooke, writing for The Observer, in 2019: "My subject didn't exist.
 I wanted to write feminist theory, and I kept being told by the dons there was no such thing."
 Her writing at this time formed the basis of her first book, The Beauty Myth.

 Wolf ultimately returned to Oxford, completing her Doctor of Philosophy degree in English literature in 2015.
-Her thesis, supervised by Stefano Evangelista of Trinity College, formed the basis for her 2019 book Outrages: Sex, Censorship, and the Criminalization of Love.
+Her thesis, supervised by Stefano Evangelista of Trinity College, formed the basis of her 2019 book Outrages: Sex, Censorship, and the Criminalization of Love.
+The thesis (which the journal Times Higher Education called "error-strewn") was subject to significant corrections of its scholarship, prompting several articles in the UK higher education press.